JewsOfHazard/EVGA-Alert/README.md

 # EVGA-Alert

-Send a message to a slack channel when an email is received
+Watches a gmail account for a specific email (configurable)

+### Install

+`pip install slackclient`

+Make sure to configure your Slack Team to have a bot.